Atlanta officer shoots man, then saves life after carjacking, chase | Atlanta: News, Weather and Traffic

 He got out of the car shooting and then was shot by the officer in the shoulder, arm and leg, Channel 2 Action News reported.

-The officer, who was not injured, then applied a tourniquet to the man to help stop the bleeding.
+The officer, who was not injured, then applied a tourniquet to Hood to help stop the bleeding.
 According to emergency workers at the scene, the officer’s actions likely saved the man’s life.

 “Amazingly, after the suspect was shot and tried to kill our police officer, Atlanta police officers arrived and tried to save his life,” Glazier said.